kk17m/CUDA-Spatial-Convolution-Gauss-Hermite-Quadrature/README.md

 * Fast implementation of the Golub–Welsch algorithm to directly generate the Hermite nodes and weights for the Gauss-Hermite quadrature.

+### References

+* Davis, P.J., and P. Rabinowitz.
+1984.
+Methods of Numerical Integration.
+Academic Press.

+* Jäckel, P. 2005.
+“A Note on Multivariate Gauss-Hermite Quadrature.”
+Mimeo.

+*  G. H. Golub and J. H. Welsch, Calculation of Gauss quadrature rules, Math.
+Comp.
+23 (1969), 221–230

+* Hale, N., Townsend, A.: Fast and accurate computation of Gauss–Legendre and Gauss–Jacobi quadrature nodes and weights.
+SISC 35, A652—A672 (2013)

 ## License & Copyright
 Licensed under the [MIT License](LICENSE)